Dionisiy/CA/pocketbook.md

 # Pocketbook

-In this prooject you'll build a page layout usibg Bootstrap's grid.
-You'llenu.
+In this project you'll learn how to use the HTML <form> element to make a signup page.